-Percentage of Safely Surrendered Infants of the Total Percentage who were both Safely Surrendered and Abandoned in Los Angeles County from 2001-20222
+Percentage of Safely Surrendered Infants of the Total Percentage who were both Safely Surrendered and Abandoned in Los Angeles County from 2001-2023

-The data demonstrates an overall shift towards safe surrender from abandonment, with infants being surrendered safely 70% or more of the time since 2007.
+The data demonstrates an overall shift towards safe surrender from abandonment, with infants being surrendered safely 70% or more of the time since 2007 and more recently, 94% or more of the time since 2016.
 The data is charted below with a trend line which shows progression toward safe surrender.